What is Composting?

 I’m not sure if this is for me...Can I try it out for a month?

 Absolutely!
 We offer a pay-as-you-go subscription for the low cost of $32/month with a money-back guarantee for the first month!
-See our Service Agreement for more detailed information.
+If, after trying our service you are not satisfied, please contact customer service to request a refund within 30 days of signing up.

 Please note: If you are part of a municipal collection service, there are no fees associated with your service.